spacelift-io/runner-ansible/README.md

 Altogether we have 3 flavors of the image:

-- `public.ecr.aws/spacelift/runner-ansible` - built on top of the [Spacelift Terraform runner image](https://github.com/spacelift-io/runner-terraform), with Ansible installed.
+- `runner-ansible:${ANSIBLE_VERSION}` - built on top of `python:3.12-alpine` base image, with `ansible` and `ansible-runner` installed.
-- `public.ecr.aws/spacelift/runner-ansible-aws` - built on top of `runner-ansible`, with `boto3` and [`session-manager-plugin`](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html) installed.
+- `runner-ansible:${ANSIBLE_VERSION}-aws` - built on top of `runner-ansible`, with `boto3` installed.
-- `public.ecr.aws/spacelift/runner-ansible-gcp` - built on top of `runner-ansible`, with `google-auth` installed.
+- `runner-ansible:${ANSIBLE_VERSION}-gcp` - built on top of `runner-ansible`, with `google-auth` installed.

+Every image is available for the following architectures:

+- linux/amd64
+- linux/arm64

-## Branch Model
+## Tag Model

-This repository uses two main branches:

-- `main` - contains the production version of the runner image.
-- `future` - used to test development changes.

-Pushes to main deploy to the `latest` tag, whereas pushes to future deploy to the `future` tag.
-This means that to use the development version you can use the `public.ecr.aws/spacelift/runner-ansible:future` image.
+This repository create a tag for each minor version of ansible.

+In case you don't care about locking the minor version, we also create a tag for the major version that is automatically bumped when a new minor is released.

+You can find below is a non-exhaustive list of tags.
+This may get outdated with time.

+- `10`, `10.2`
+- `10.1`
+- `9`, `9.8`
+- `9.7`
+- `...`

+All tags are rebuild every sunday at midnight to be able to get latest security fixes.

-## Development
+## Contributing

 The only requirement for working on this repo is a [Docker](https://www.docker.com/) installation.

+**ℹ️ Please do not open PR to add a new package to those base images because your workflow need it.**

+We want to keep the size of those base image as small as possible 🙏 Only package that are a **strong requirement** to run ansible will be accepted in base images.

+If you need a specific package, please maintain your own version using those image as base image with `FROM public.ecr.aws/spacelift/runner-ansible:10`.

+We are open to add new image flavors if needed to support common ansible roles and use cases.
+The rule of thumb is to keep base image small.

 ### Testing a new Image